steph-xue/digital-business-card/README.md

 ## Overview

-This project presents a digital business card that brings together my background, interests, and professional contact information in a single interface.
-It is built with React, JavaScript, HTML, CSS, and Bootstrap, and uses Vite as the build tool.
-The layout is organized into four reusable components: a profile section, an about section, an interests section, and a footer with links to my email, GitHub, and LinkedIn.
-These components are combined into a cohesive card that keeps the content clear, structured, and easy to navigate.
+This project presents a personal digital business card that brings together my background, professional interests, and contact information in a single organized interface.
+It is built with React, JavaScript, HTML, and CSS and uses Vite as the build tool.
+The application is divided into reusable components for the profile, About, Interests, and footer sections.
+It displays my photo, name, profession, biography, professional interests, and direct links to my email and social media profiles, keeping the information clear and easily accessible.

 <br>